shlomif/halting-my-real-person-fiction/README.md

 but I believe some of the newer amateur MMA fighters could have defeated even Bruce Lee.

-Former professional actors like Emma Watson, Sarah Michelle Gellar, Summer Glau and Chuck Norris who the better they become the more they were resented, hated, envied and mistreated, until it hit their breaking point.
+Former professional actors like Emma Watson, Sarah Michelle Gellar, Summer Glau, and Chuck Norris, who the better they become the more they were resented, hated, envied and mistreated, until it hit their breaking point.
 Simply because they were professionals and were paid money.